Iredell County

 $615,750

 In 2017, legislators increased funding for school construction by creating a new needs-based grant program.
-This new program, funded almost entirely with money raised by the lottery, helps counties with critical building needs to build new schools.
+This new program, funded mostly with money raised by the lottery, helps counties with critical building needs to build new schools and renovate older ones.
 Iredell County has received $615,750 in state grants to help meet its school construction needs.

 Iredell County Cumulative Total